 Summary of all partial uncertainties

-While the deviations in section 3.3 are multiplicative in effect and are indicated as a percentage of the measured value, the deviations in this section have an additive effect.
+While the deviations in part 3 of this series are multiplicative in effect and are indicated as a percentage of the measured value, the deviations in this section have an additive effect.
 The unit of measurement is μm/m and they are practically independent of the measured value.
 If the relative deviation is calculated with eq.,

-the value is comparable to those in section 3.3.
+the value is comparable to those in part 3.

 If the values in bold type above are combined using Pythagorean addition, the result is 16.01 μm/m.
 Since measurement uncertainties should not be rounded, the uncertainty for the zero point is 17 μm/m.
 With a strain of 1000 μm/m, the deviation expressed as a percentage is 1.7%, which is certainly reasonable.
 It is clearly critical with small strains: 17 μm/m of 100 μm/m is already 17%.

-Now the uncertainty of the zero point (1.7% or 17%) must still be added to the uncertainty from section 3.3 (3% for the strain measurement).
+Now the uncertainty of the zero point (1.7% or 17%) must still be added to the uncertainty from part 3 (3% for the strain measurement).

 The result of Pythagorean addition is: